vjenacka/FCC-Personal-Portfolio/README.md

 5th FCC project with HTML5 and Sass.
+Idea for the project taken form https://codepen.io/freeCodeCamp/full/zNBOYG but the code was written by myself.